 Due to the versatile nature of hardwood flooring, there are a few different steps involved when you clean them.
 How many steps depends on the type of cleaning you want to do.
 Do you intend to do a maintenance clean or a deep clean?
 Both of these are essential to the upkeep of your hardwood floors, but they do differ.

 A maintenance cleaning is exactly what it sounds like, a daily or weekly cleaning to get rid of dust and debris that gets tracked around the house from shoes or pets in areas with high foot traffic.

 For a maintenance cleaning, all you need is a Bona Microfiber Dusting Pad or a pack of Bona Disposable Dusting Cloths.
-Simply attach any of these options to your Bona Mop and make passes over the high trafficked areas.
-This will reduce debris buildup and leave your floors fresh everyday.
-In addition to a daily dusting, a weekly mopping is also a good maintenance step you can take to keep your floors free from stains.
-To mop, simply decide if you are using Bona Wet Clean Pads or the Bona Microfiber Mop then make passes over the same areas you dust and you are all done.
+Simply attach any of these options to your Bona Mop and make passes over the high-trafficked areas.
+This will reduce debris buildup and leave your floors fresh every day.
+In addition to daily dusting, a weekly mopping is also a good maintenance step you can take to keep your floors free from stains.
+To mop, simply decide if you are using Bona Wet Clean Pads or the Bona Microfiber Mop then make passes over the same areas you dust, and you are all done.

 Deep Cleaning Hardwood Floors

 A deep cleaning is a more thorough cleaning that tackles more than just the high-traffic areas, involves more products, and requires more time.